LiguanLi/ARG_MRG_Cooccurrence/README.md

 # ARG_MRG_Coselection

-These scripts and data are associated with a submitted manuscript:
+The scripts are associated with a submitted manuscript:

 **Genomic analysis of antibiotic resistance genes (ARGs) and metal resistance genes (MRGs) co-occurrence**